Slyce-Inc/Slyce-Android-SDK/README.md

 ## Documentation

 * These docs in the SDK, which include an overview of usage (PDF), [API Reference (Java docs)](http://htmlpreview.github.io/?https://github.com/Slyce-Inc/Slyce-Android-SDK/blob/master/Slyce-javadoc/index.html), and sample code.
-* The sample app included in this SDK.